hturnbull93/portfolio/README.md

 I'd like a contact page where links to my social and GitHub will live (these previously appeared in what used to be the Sidebar component).

-In `src/pages/contact.spec.js` wrote a test that the Sidebar Component renders a Layout.
+In `src/pages/contact.spec.js` wrote a test that the Contact Component renders a Layout.
 Red.

 In `src/pages/contact.jsx`:

 - Wrote a stateless function component called Contact.
 - Imported Layout and rendered it.

+Green.

+Wrote a test that the Contact renders a link to my twitter.
+Red.

+In `src/pages/contact.jsx`:

+- Added a paragraph containing an a tag to my twitter.

 Green.